 37. Report on the Supplementary Information Required under BSP Circular No. 1074 a.
-Quantitative indicators of financial performance
+Quantitative indicators of financial performance The following basic ratios measure the financial performance of the Group and the Parent Company:

 Supplementary Information Under BSP Circular No. 1074